 What is the Sagrada Familia?

 The Sagrada Familia is a huge Roman Catholic church in Barcelona.
-It’s classified as a minor basilica in the Roman Catholic church, and was consecrated as such by Pope Benedict XVI in 2010.
+It’s classified as a minor basilica, and was consecrated as such by Pope Benedict XVI in 2010.

-This unique building was the masterpiece of Antoni Gaudí, a Catalan architect responsible for a number of impressive buildings across Barcelona and the wider region.
-He was also a devout Catholic and was best known for his work in the Modernisme, or Catalan Modernism style.
+This is the masterpiece of Antoni Gaudí, a Catalan architect responsible for a number of impressive buildings across Barcelona and the wider region.
+He was a devout Catholic and worked in the Modernisme, or Catalan Modernism style.

-Some of his other most popular works in Barcelona include La Pedrera, Casa Batlló, and Park Guell.
-You can see a full list of all his work in Barcelona in our guide to Gaudí sites in Barcelona
+Some of his other most popular works in Barcelona include La Pedrera, Casa Batlló, and Park Güell.
+You can see a full list of his work in Barcelona in our guide to Gaudí sites in Barcelona.

-Construction of the Sagrada Familia started in 1882, and at the time of writing, is still ongoing.
-Gaudi died tragically in 1926, and work on the Basilica was interrupted by the Spanish Civil war in 1936.
-It resumed in 1940, and has been ongoing to this day.
+Construction of the Sagrada Familia started in 1882.
+Gaudí took over the project in 1883 and led it until his death in 1926, after which work was interrupted by the Spanish Civil War in 1936.
+It resumed in 1940, and has been ongoing ever since.

 Funding for the Sagrada Familia is entirely private, with no support from the government or Church.
-It was initially funded by private donors, but today much of the income is from visitor ticket sales.
-So when you visit, know that your money is going directly to helping finish this incredible building!
+It was initially funded by private donors, but today much of the income comes from visitor ticket sales.
+So when you visit, your money goes directly towards helping finish the building.

 When Will the Sagrada Familia Be Finished?

-The fun thing about visiting a building that is under construction is that every time you visit it will look a bit different.
+The fun thing about visiting a building that is still under construction is that every time you visit, it looks a bit different.
 The downside is that, well, it is an active building site.
-So expect to see workers, cranes, and all the other aspects that you might expect from a building site!
+Expect to see workers, cranes, and scaffolding, particularly around the Glory Façade side of the building.

 Where is the Sagrada Familia?